bsmith89/human-gut-diversity-manuscript/manuscript.md

 experience for microbes in the human gut due to physiological cycles of the host and directional flow of lumen contents.
-Both temporal and spatial heterogeneity have been studied as mechanisms of coexistance [Chesson 2000].
+Both temporal and spatial heterogeneity have been studied as mechanisms of coexistence [Chesson 2000].
 When environmental changes invert the direction of selection, the frequency of these fluctuations (whether in space or time) is expected to have an important effect on the outcome of